dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

 pgcopydb copy data - Copy the data section from source to target

-The command ``pgcopydb copy data`` implements the data section of the copy-db steps.
+The command ``pgcopydb copy data`` implements the data section of the clone steps.

 ::